 OC PUBLIC LIBRARIES MATERIALS SELECTION STATEMENT

 OC Public Libraries’ fundamental responsibility is to provide materials that satisfy the information needs and interests of the clientele it serves.
-The library selects materials to reflect the wide diversity that exists within the County, including government documents and world languages.
+The library selects materials to reflect the wide diversity that exists within the County, including world languages, government documents, and resources that serve all ages, backgrounds, and beliefs.

 RESPONSIBILITY